Tommy Rochussen

 Before my year out, I studied engineering at the University of Cambridge where my specialism was computer and information engineering, though my module choice made the integrated masters year indistinguishable from a typical masters in Machine Learning, albeit with a heavy dose of Bayesianism.

 For more information about my background, feel free to look at my CV.
 To see my publications, you can scroll to the bottom of my CV or find my Google Scholar page here.
-My CV is accurate as of April 2025.
+My CV is accurate as of June 2026.